Monks’ Arrest

 Thich Nhat Hanh’s two closest friends, the leaders of the Unified Buddhist Church (UBC)—Thich Huyen Quang and Thich Quang Do—were arrested in December.
 The police ransacked both their temples and took all their religious properties, including the Seal of the Unified Buddhist Church, transmitted to Thich Huyen Quang by the former Patriarch.

 Thich Huyen Quang, the Vice President of UBC, is 77.
-After one week in jail in Quang Ngai City, he is now being held in an old,
+After one week in jail in Quang Ngai City,

 Already a subscriber?
 Log in